Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Default polymorphic type handler for serialization

 Sometimes you need to dynamically choose which serializer to use for a polymorphic type based on the instance, for example if you don't have access to the full type hierarchy, or if it changes a lot.
-For this situation, you can use serializer defaults.
+For this situation, you can register a default serializer.

 <!--- INCLUDE
 import kotlinx.serialization.descriptors.*